 If the company was registered with the old Financial Standards Authority (FSA, pre-2014), or more recently the Financial Conduct Authority (FCA), the FSCS will be responsible for covering their liabilities, including refunding mis-sold policies.

 Can I reclaim if I'm in debt, or I didn't pay?

-Claims can still be made against a lender even if the account is in arrears - however, it's worth noting that arrears may be deducted from any refund due.
+Claims can still be made against a lender even if the account is in arrears, but it's worth noting that arrears may be deducted from any refund due.

 This varies from lender to lender but, in some cases, deductions can be made from a refund without prior permission.